cara380nm/princes/flossie.md

 ### Cantrip Formulas
 Each day can replace one wizard cantrip

+### Telekinetic [^feat-telekinetic]
+As a bonus action shove a creature within 30ft.
+Str save or be moved 5ft away/towards.

 ## Researcher [^cloistered-scholar]
 When you attempt to learn or recall a piece of lore, if you do not know that information, you often know where and from whom you can obtain it